Ana María Cetto: Early life

-Ana María Cetto Kramis currently resides in Mexico City and is married to her long time mentor from the National Autonomous University of Mexico (UNAM), physicist Luis de la Peña.
+Ana María Cetto Kramis was born and raised in Mexico City, attending primary and secondary school in the greater Mexico City area.
+She was raised by her parents Gertrud Katarina Kramis, a Swiss designer, and Max Cetto, a German architect.
+Her parents were refugees from the Nazi dictatorship.
+She completed her primary schooling at the German School Alexander von Humboldt of Mexico City, but requested to be transferred to public high school and attended Secondary School No. 8 (named for Tomáš Garrigue Masaryk), in San Pedro de los Pinos.
+Ultimately, she returned to the German School to complete her two-year preparatory education.
+Her physics courses were conducted in German, which "presented some challenges for her, as she felt it was not the same as thinking in Spanish."

 Education

 Ana María Cetto Kramis attended the local National Autonomous University of Mexico (UNAM) for her undergraduate degree.
-For graduate school, Cetto Kramis relocated to the United States for a master's degree at Harvard University in biophysics.
-She then returned to UNAM where she obtained a master's degree and research PhD focussing on stochastic theory and quantum mechanics.
+For graduate school, Cetto Kramis relocated to the United States for a master's degree in biophysics at Harvard University.
+She then returned to UNAM where she obtained a master's degree and research PhD focusing on stochastic theory and quantum mechanics.
 Cetto Kramis more recently gained honorary doctorates from Tajik State National University (TSNU) from 2007 and the Azerbaijan National Academy of Sciences in 2010.